Draylar/gluten-free/README.md

 ## Lic[![](https://jitpack.io/v/Draylar/gluten-free.svg)](https://jitpack.io/#Draylar/gluten-free)ense

-This template is available under the ARR license. do not steal my code or sueing will occur
+This template is available under the ARR license. do not steal my code or sewing will occur